 1/4 cup peanuts

-4 cups cooked brown, red or black rice (or other whole grain of choice)
+4 cups cooked brown, red, brown, or black rice (or other whole grain of choice)

 After tofu has been pressed to remove moisture, cut into 1" cubes or strips (whichever you prefer).

 Place tofu on a parchment-lined baking sheet and bake for 30 minutes at 400 degrees F, flipping the cubes or strips halfway in between.

 Make the sauce

 In a medium bowl, add all sauce ingredients and whisk well to combine until the arrowroot powder is dissolved.

 Make the veggies

 In a large pan or wok, heat the avocado oil or veggie broth in the pan over medium-high heat.

 In the hot pan, add the peppers, shallots, ginger and garlic.
 Cook for 2-3 minutes.